gokulm/BoltOn/docs/cli.md

     dotnet new bohanlder -n <request_name> -R <response_type>

 **-n:** Specify request name without Request suffix.
-If not specified, the folder name will be used for the handler
+If not specified, the folder name will be used as the handler name

 **-R:** Specifiy the type of the response like int, Guid etc. If it's a class type, specify the class name, but you have to  create the class